cognitivetech/ollama-ebook-summary/README.md

 You can check the [depreciated](depreciated/) walkthroughs and rakings for information on some of my learning process with LLM and how I came to certain decisions.

 **\*Note**: This code is a prototype I forked off from when beginning to develop the web app (coming soon).
 Therefore, its not very polished, it just works!
+However, I'm continuing to improve the CLI as I use it every day.

 ## Bulleted Notes Summaries
 This project creates bulleted notes summaries of books and other long texts, particularly epub and pdf which have ToC metadata available.